bitrise-io/devcenter/_articles/en/reviews/bitrise-tools-draft.md

 ### envman

-The [Environment Variable Manager]((https://github.com/bitrise-io/envman)) used by the Bitrise CLI to isolate and manage [Environment Variables (Env Vars)](/builds/available-environment-variables/) during the build.
-Our envman tool can be used independently of the Bitrise CLI if you want to connect tools, where one tool saves the Env Var and the other uses it.
+The [Environment Variable Manager](https://github.com/bitrise-io/envman) used by the Bitrise CLI to isolate and manage [Environment Variables (Env Vars)](/builds/available-environment-variables/) during the build.
+Our envman tool can be used independently of the Bitrise CLI if you want to connect tools, where one tool saves the Env Var and the other one uses it.

 ## Bitrise CLI core plugins